toasterofbread/spmp-docs/content/docs/server/about.md

 - [mpv](https://mpv.io/) - Audio playback, streaming, and queue management
 - [libappindicator](https://launchpad.net/libappindicator) - Desktop tray icon on Linux

-When running on desktop, the SpMp client sends playback and queue manipulation requests to the SpMp server over TCP.
-The server processes these requests, applies them to its internal state, and notifies connected clients of any events that occured.

 The primary mode of SpMs is to run a server instance over TCP on the specified port.
-See [TCP interface]({{% relref "/docs/server/tcp" %}}) for more information.
+See [usage]({{% relref "/docs/server/usage" %}}) for more information.

 SpMs also comes packaged with a command-line interface for interacting with another server running on a specific port.
-Its usage is documented at [Command-line interface]({{% relref "/docs/server/cli" %}}).
+Its usage is documented [here]({{% relref "/docs/server/cli" %}}).